ChristianMoler/CircleControl/README.md

 ## License

-CircleControl is available under the MIT license.
-See the LICENSE file for more info.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/ChristianMoler/SlideTo/blob/master/LICENSE) file for details